LuisOlivaresJ/Learning_Varian_Daemon_Py/README.md

 - `00_setup.md` Provides step-by-step instructions to configure the Varian Daemon Service.
 - `01_echo.py` Implements a C-ECHO request to verify connectivity with the Varian Daemon.
-- `02_find.py` Demonstrates how to perform a C-FIND request to search for studies.
+- `02_find.py` Demonstrates how to perform a C-FIND request to search for studies for a given patient.
 - `03_get.py` (TODO) Shows how to execute a C-GET request to retrieve images

 ## Learning Resources